The topic of how to read the Bible makes me think of a time in my life when I felt completely overwhelmed and in over my head.

 - How could I imitate this person’s heart, and what life change would that require of me?

-Another approach you can take to reading your Bible is to find a devotional that you can read through.
+Another method for how to read the Bible is to find a devotional that you can read through.
 A devotional can mean a number of things, but in this context I’m referring to an author putting together a set of scriptures with accompanying commentary.
 On our site we have loads of devotionals, as well as what we call Scripture Playlists (lists of scriptures for everyday life circumstances).

 YouVersion has reading plans available in its app, and they can be useful as they provide you with Bible study devotionals that you can complete over a series of time and track your progress.
 They can be helpful when you want to take on a daunting task like reading the Bible in 90 days and need help making sure you stay on target.